deterministic-arts/DartsCLTools/README.md

    modifying the _chain_.
 The _result_ is _observer_ in this case, and _found_ is false.
 If the observer is already present, the value of _result_ is the one found, and _found_ is true.

-   Note, that this function will only destructively modify the cons cell _chain_, never the observer list found in the `car`.
-A copy is created if necessary, which may share structure with the original list.
-This is guaranteed regardless of wether the Lisp implementation supports atomic updates or not.

  - **Function** `remove-observer-from-chain` _observer_ _chain_ `&key` _test_ _key_ &rarr; _result_ _found_

-   Removes the observer object from the chain _chain_, whose key value (the result of applying _key_ to the object) is equal to _observer_ according to the _test_ predicate.
+   Removes the observer object from the chain link _chain_, whose key value (the result of applying _key_ to the object) is equal to _observer_ according to the _test_ predicate.
 The default _key_ function is `identity`, and the default _test_